-If you are unfamiliar with the XML formatting required for your Aspera server's configuration file, you can edit your configuration with confidence by using asconfigurator.
+If you are unfamiliar with the XML formatting required for your Aspera server's configuration file, or need to configure settings that are not available in the GUI, you can edit your configuration with confidence by using asconfigurator.
 These commands ensure that the XML structure is correctly maintained when you add or change settings.